 Vomiting can be more dangerous in senior dogs because they may already have other health issues, as well as the fact that vomiting can be severely dehydrating.

-If your old dog is vomiting a lot, or just more than once, or appears sick, call your veterinarian.
+If your older dog is vomiting a lot, or just more than once, or appears sick, call your veterinarian.
 Your vet will likely ask you a series of questions to determine how severe the vomiting is.
-It will be helpful for your veterinarian to know when the vomiting started, how many times your dog has vomited, what the vomit looks like (for example, if your senior dog is throwing up food, or if your dog is throwing up yellow bile) and if your dog appears uncomfortable.
+It will be helpful for your veterinarian to know when your elderly dog started vomiting, how many times your dog has vomited, what the vomit looks like (for example, if your senior dog is throwing up undigested food, or if your dog is throwing up yellow bile) and if your dog appears uncomfortable.
 Call your veterinarian immediately if:

 - There is blood in the vomit.

 - Your dog acts like they want to vomit, but nothing is expelled.